stelioszach03/thesis-ranking-itineraries/README.md

 ---

-**Note**: This thesis represents 16 ECTS credits, equivalent to two compulsory courses in the NKUA Master's program.
+**Note**: This thesis represents 16 ECTS credits, equivalent to two compulsory courses in the NKUA Bachelor's program.